bocoup/stereotropes-data-public/README.md

 - genre film lists (genres + decades)
 - dictionaries for tropes and films

+## How do I use it?

+If you've found yourself here, it is likely you're trying to get [stereotropes](http://github.com/bocoup/stereotropes-client) running.
+That repository relies on a submodule that is not public because it contains data we cannot distribute.
+This repo contains all the data that we can distribute (minus film posters) so that you can get a local copy of stereotropes running.

+Clone this repo into your `stereotropes-client/assets/data` folder.

 ## Where does this data come from

 This data is collected from three different sources: